spiritinlife/spiritinlife.github.io/_posts/2014-06-13-Social-buttons-die.markdown

 categories: Hacks
 ---
 This is a small hack i figured when trying to get pass through annoying social buttons to watch a video.
-It is specific for this site http://mantarinaki.com .
+It is specific for these sites http://flogit.gr,http://mantarinaki.com .(It probably works for many other also but i am not yet sure).
 If i a find time i will try to make it more general.

 For now what i did is i located the code that unblocks the video.